isdanryan/AbleCase/readme.md

    - Profile (page): Edit details and change password.
    - Invoices (page): All invoices specific to the customer.
    - Payments (page): Make a payment.

+## User workflow
+After this meeting, the following user flow chart and app layout was put together for the client to sign off.
+The flowcharts were drawn in [SmartDraw](https://app.smartdraw.com/)

 ## Models & Schema
 The following database models and schema were drawn in [DrawSQL](https://drawsql.app), and an embedded link to the full database schema with comments can be found [here](https://drawsql.app/teams/dan-54/diagrams/ablecase/embed).